 WHAT FACTORS MAKE SOMEONE A CANDIDATE FOR REVISION SURGERY?

-Before you could undergo your initial weight loss surgery, you had to meet certain criteria — and the same goes for a gastric revision procedure.
-The truth is, not everyone will be a good candidate for a revision surgery in Seattle.
-Factors that do make a gastric revision procedure helpful may include the following:
+Before you could undergo your initial weight loss surgery, you had to MEET CERTAIN CRITERIA — and the same goes for a revision surgery as well.
+Factors that may necessitate a gastric bypass or sleeve gastrectomy revision surgery may include the following:

 - Medical or surgical complications from gastric bypass surgery